andrewmolyuk/eslint-plugin-vue-modular/docs/rules/feature-imports-from-shared-only.md

 ## Rule Details

-This rule flags imports originating from feature code that reference other features (for example `src/features/payments/utils/api.js`).
+This rule flags imports originating from files under the configured features root (default: `src/features`) that resolve into a different feature.
 Keeping cross-feature dependencies routed through the `shared/` layer reduces coupling and prevents consumers from depending on implementation details inside other features.

-The rule inspects file paths containing the configured `features` segment (default: `src/features`).
-Import specifiers are resolved and analyzed; relative imports are resolved against the current file so `../../payments/...` correctly identifies the `payments` feature.
-Virtual filenames are ignored.
+How it works

+- The rule first resolves the current filename to a project-relative path using the plugin project options (for example `src/features/auth/components/Login.vue`).
+If the file is not inside the configured `features` path the rule does nothing.

+- For each import it calls the project's import resolver and then normalizes the resolved path back to a project-relative string.
+If the resolved path cannot be normalized the rule skips that import (this avoids false positives for unresolved or external packages).

+- An import is allowed when the resolved, normalized path is inside the configured `shared` path (default: `src/shared`) or inside the same feature folder (same segment directly under the features root).
+Any other resolved path that points into another feature is reported.

 ## Options

 The rule accepts an options object with the following properties:

-- `features` (string, default: `"src/features"`) — path segment used to detect the features root in file paths.
-If this segment is not present in the filename the rule ignores the file.
-- `ignore` (string[], default: `[]`) — array of feature-name patterns to skip; patterns use `minimatch` semantics and are matched against the feature folder name (the single path segment after the features segment).
+- `ignores` (string[], default: `[]`) — array of glob patterns (minimatch) that are tested against the resolved project-relative filename.
+If any pattern matches the filename the rule is skipped for that file.
+Use this to temporarily exempt legacy features or generated files.

+Note: project-level settings control `rootPath`, `rootAlias`, `featuresPath`, and `sharedPath` used by the rule; those defaults are provided by the plugin and can be overridden via rule settings if needed.

 ### Example configuration